gammillweg/mailSet/README.md

 100 pages long.
 But there are postal forms for fewer pages suitable for use by news letters.
 Pre-sorting saves considerable postage.

+#### About the organization of this repository
+- My local git repository records under the directory structure of Intellij.
+- I like to use package folders to organize my work, and I used Intellij modules under two two projects.
+Consequently one has to step around quite a lot to find the java code.
+I have considered uploading a "flat" set of java files, just for convenience sake.

-There are two parts to the processing presented here:
+### There are two parts to the processing presented here:
    1) a set of Excel worksheets and
    2) a set of Java apps to support the Excel worksheets.

-All the examples, worksheets, zip codes, zones and forms are based from 802 Denver CO.
+All the examples, worksheets, zip codes, zones and forms are based from zone 802, Denver CO.

 ### Excel Document
 - MasterList_LXIV.xlxs   (LXIV is the Annual Volume number)